IIIF/training/europeana/prezi-how.md

 Generally the data required to create a manifest generator are as follows:

  * Accessible IIIF Images
- * Data on how the images relate to each other.
+ * Structural data on how the images relate to each other.
 For example the order of the pages in a manuscript
  * Descriptive metadata for example:
    * Title - Name of the item this is called a `label` in IIIF
-   * Descriptions (optional)
+   * Description (optional)
    * Rights or licensing (optional)
    * Metadata useful for discovery (optional) - this will be explained later